 In order to use a custom CNAME and avoid browser warnings related to 3rd party cookies, Gigya can act as a client proxy for your site, thus eliminating browser security warnings.
 In order to do so, Gigya uses an SSL certificate issued to your subdomain to encrypt your user's information transmitted during social login.
 A general overview of the process can be found in our 3rd Party Cookies documentation.
 The following is a more detailed explanation.
 Note that this process is relevant to sites in the CN and RU data centers; The US, EU and AU data centers support an automated process for issuing an SSL certificate.
-For more information regarding this process, contact your Account Manager.
+For more information regarding this process, contact your Customer Engagement Executive.

 Why an SSL Certificate?